 Buildings with heat gain from equipment, solar radiation, etc. are also candidates.
 "We're also starting to look at this technology in healthcare facilities," says Bolin.
 He points out that you need to be mindful of restrictions in certain jurisdictions if you're looking at chilled beams for healthcare.

-In spaces where thermal comfort is important, chilled beams can work well.
+In spaces where thermal comfort is important, chilled beam systems can work well.
 "If you've just got people walking through a lobby, then you probably don't need to spend the money," says Callan.

 As you consider systems like these that work best for small heating/cooling demands, things like envelope design and building orientation are important, says Richard Williams, VP, architecture and sustainability, at HOK, Toronto.
 "There's a much greater drive toward looking at higher-performance building envelopes and the opportunities they create for alternative systems that ordinarily wouldn't have the capacity, or would be too expensive in a run-of-the-mill building."